Kotlin/KEEP/proposals/KEEP-0449-companions-block-extension.md

 **§2.2.1** (_companion block members, receiver_): the implicit `this` receiver
 for the class is **not** available for companion block members.
 As a result, the phantom static implicit `this` becomes the receiver with the most priority.
+In practice, that means that you cannot call instance members in a companion block, but you can access other members in the companion block unqualified.

 The current class companion object receiver is not present either.
-But we cannot define it anyway, as companion blocks and objects may not co-exist.
+That means that you cannot call members of the companion object unqualified within the companion block.
+Note that you can still use `Type.member` to access it.

 **§2.2.2** (_companion extensions, receiver_): in the body of a companion extension the phantom static implicit `this` is introduced with the highest